zenoss/zenosslabs/docs/zenpack_standards_guide.rst

 Python code must be documented in docstrings in the locations specified in PEP-8 and according to the style of PEP-257.
 Links to these standards can be found in the `Coding Standards`_ section.
-Inline code comments should also be used when the code isn’t obvious.
+Inline code comments should also be used when the code isn't obvious.

 Testing
 ===============================================================================

 The following types of testing must be performed.
-All test results should be recorded in the ZenPack’s test result matrix.
+All test results should be recorded in the ZenPack's test result matrix.
 The matrix will have the ZenPack version on one axis and the Zenoss version on the other axis.
 At the intersection will be the result of unit testing, internal integration testing and live integration testing.